Round-robin tournament: Original construction of pairing tables by Richard Schurig (1886)

 Then the first column is updated: if the number of competitors is even, player number $n$ is alternatingly substituted for the first and second positions, whereas if the number of competitors is odd a bye is used instead.

 The pairing tables were published as an annex concerning the arrangements for the holding of master tournaments.
 Schurig did not provide a proof nor a motivation for his algorithm.
-For more historical details, see Ahrens.